 We'll produce the report within five working days, and send you an email notification when it's ready.
 You'll need to log in to view the report.

-- continue with a formal trade mark application
+- continue with a formal trade mark application;

-- amend your application
+- amend your existing trade mark; or

 - take no further action.